seanwestfall/templatehaskell/draft2.md

 Reification allows one to query the state of an quotation expression or type and get infomation about it.
 Specifically, reify returns a data type called [`info`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Info).

-TH introduces two new indentifiers specifically for reification: Prefix an expression quotation (`Q Exp`) with a single quote, and prefix type quotation (`Q Type`) with a double quote to use reify on it.
+TH introduces two new indentifiers specifically for reification: Prefix an expression quotation (`Q Exp`) with a single quote, and prefix type quotations (`Q Type`) with a double quote to use reify on it.
 (If you intend to use reify, don't use quotes in the names of your expressions -- otherwise it wont parse correctly.)

 To use reify on a type, use double quotes:
 ```bash